Dr. Els Adriaens

 Ms. An Vijverman

-Through her dedicaion Dewallens & partners became the Belgian ember of the alliance of European Life Sciences Law firms in 2015.
+Through her dedication Dewallens & partners became the Belgian member of the Alliance of European Life Sciences Law Firms in 2015.

 Mr. Bartelt Wils